 When a child is baptized, the parents make a profession of faith on behalf of their child.
 As the parents claim that Jesus is their Lord and Savior, they also make commitments to raise their child to know Jesus Christ.
 In baptism, a child becomes a part of the church family but they must one day, make their own decision to follow Jesus Christ.
 This decision often takes place in the elementary or middle school years.
 Many of our children confirm their parents’ desire when they go through the confirmation process, (7th, 8th, & 9th grade years).
 PPC also walks alongside families as they teach their children about faith and a relationship with Jesus Christ.
 PPC provides age appropriate and dynamic programs for children and students and young people.

-In order to have a child baptized, at least one parent must be an active member of Poland Presbyterian Church.
-All parents should have a private conference with a pastor of the church about the theology of baptism and the promises they will make on behalf of their child at the time of the baptism.
+In order to have a child baptized, at least one parent should be a member of Poland Presbyterian Church (PPC).
+We recognize that rare circumstances can arise, in which case the pastor and session of PPC will meet to discuss all special requests.
+Parents will need to meet with the pastor regarding the theology of baptism and the promises they will make on behalf of their child at the time of the baptism.

-Baptism dates are scheduled in consultation with the Pastor/ Head of Staff and are usually held on the fourth Sunday morning of each month.
-Exceptions can be made however to accommodate family needs.
-After a date is scheduled, you should receive a letter confirming the date for the baptism and providing instructions for the baptismal service itself.
+Baptism dates are scheduled in consultation with the Pastor/ Head of Staff.
+Ordinarily, baptisms are not held the first Sunday of the month as that is when communion is served.
+After the date is scheduled a letter will be sent explaining baptism and in the Presbyterian church, and instructions for the baptismal service itself.

 Details of a PPC Baptism